 NOTE: Water regulations require the sprayhead be 'constrained by a fixed or sliding attachment so that it can only discharge water at a point not less than 25mm above the spill-over level of the relevant bath, shower tray or other fixed appliance'.
-The use of the supplied soap dish will in most cases meet this requirement, but if the sprayhead can be placed within a bath, basin or shower tray, then a double check valve, or similar, must be fitted in the supply pipework to prevent back-flow.
+Because of the nature of the extended hose and riser rail, the sprayhead would normally be able to be placed within a bath, basin or shower tray.
+In this case a double check valve, or similar, must be fitted in the supply pipework to prevent back-flow.